A woman standing on the sidewalk in front of a wooden building with a carved relief sculpture, surrounded by green trees.

 Win with Hanna Wildow & Dick Hedlund - Ardennern kindergarten

 In many of our commission we challenge ourselves to explore new techniques to elevate both image quality and formal development of your artwork.
 Together with Hanna and Dick we developed a tool to be able to hand sketch with digital bricks.
-Later, in collaboration with the artists we interactively developed the brick pattern seen in the image below over Zoom.
-We also used newly released AI software to iterate the mushroom 3D models below.
+In collaboration with the artists we then interactively painted the brick pattern seen in the image above over Zoom.
+We also used newly released AI software to iterate mushroom 3D models until we reached the final versions below.
 This allowed us to collectively focus our primary interests: exploring ideas and their expression.

 Public art sketch commissions often mean tight budgets and many components pieced together for the final presentation.
-Under these circumstances efficient techniques become indispensible to make our collaborative process efficient and smooth.
-When the craft component of 3D modelling is made efficient, we gain time to ask the question why.
-Evaluating ten mushroom models instead of one, your decision becomes more informed.
+Under these circumstances efficient techniques become indispensible to make our collaborations efficient and smooth.
+When the craft component of 3D modelling is automated, we gain time to ask the question why.
+Evaluating ten mushroom models instead of one allows you to make a more informed decision.

 Case Study